okohll/abdocs/content/docs/integrations/Setting-up-the-POST-API.md

 We suggest you only use friendly fieldnames if you're confident the field name isn't going to change.
 Internal fieldnames are constant and never change, whereas friendly names can easily change if the field is renamed.

+With the option on, internal field names and friendly field names can be mixed and matched, i.e either can be used for each field - some fields can be specified by internal ID and others by friendly name.

 > The API can be tested using a tool such as [Postman](https://www.postman.com).

 ## Updating existing records